Authorized Breyer® Model Horse Dealer

 The Model Trading Post has been an Authorized Breyer® Model Horse Dealer since 1991.
 We have great prices on all of our items, and most items are at least 25% off of suggested retail.
 We have a large inventory of new in the box models at all times, including Porcelain horses, Traditional sized, Classic sized, Paddock Pals, Stablemates, Companion Animals, Wildlife, dolls, Western and English tack, blankets, trucks, trailers, barns, fences, and jumps.

-Many of our discontinued new in box Breyer models are now on sale, please check out our Recently Discontinued section as well as our craft kits, wind dancers, pony gals, and books.
+Most of the prices on our discontinued new in box Breyer models have been reduced, please check out our Recently Discontinued section as well as our craft kits, wind dancers, pony gals, and books.
 Most items have been marked down significantly for quick sales.
 Quantities are limited.

 Be sure to check out our consignment models, many prices have been reduced.